 Servo drives for medical devices need to meet stringent requirements to be cleared to work in hospitals.
 That’s why ADVANCED Motion Controls manufactures servo drives for MRI and diagnostic imaging that are a breed apart.

-Medical devices and the servo drives installed in them need to meet high performance standards.
+Medical devices and the servo drives installed in them need to meet high standards.
 Primarily, servo drives must be reliable enough to maintain operation of medical devices without downtime.
 When lives are on the line, unexpected downtime can be catastrophic.
 In addition, servo drives must be able to provide smooth controlled motion to avoid causing harm or discomfort to patients.

 ADVANCED Motion Controls servo drives can be found in lots of common medical applications you may be unaware of including: